AndreaPelosi/sparse.jl/report.md

 ---

-In this document we present *SPARSE*, a Julia package developed as part of the course [IN480 - Parallel and Distributed Computing](http://www.dia.uniroma3.it/~paoluzzi/web/did/calcoloparallelo/2021/), Roma Tre University.
+In this document we present *SPARSE* project and sparse.jl, its associated Julia package developed as part of the course [IN480 - Parallel and Distributed Computing](http://www.dia.uniroma3.it/~paoluzzi/web/did/calcoloparallelo/2021/), Roma Tre University.
 In *SPARSE*, we propose and benchmark against each other three different Breadth First Search (*BFS*) algorithm implementations.
 Two of them are built upon GraphBLAS, a mathematical abstraction to represent and operate with graphs using just a narrow set of linear algebra primitives, while the other one relies upon Julia standard packages to operate with sparse matrices (that could be used to represent graphs).

 *SPARSE* source code can be found at [*sparse.jl*](https://github.com/AndreaPelosi/sparse.jl).